 Who Are The Lobbyists?

-The Lobbyists have crafted a distinctive harmony-driven sound that draws on folk, bluegrass, country, roots, and pop.
+Founded in 2012 in the lobby of The Flea Theater, The Lobbyists have crafted a distinctive harmony-driven sound that draws on folk, bluegrass, country, roots, and pop.
 Acoustic instrumentation, intricate harmonies, and inventive, collaborative songwriting combine to create a fresh sound at once unique and rooted in traditional folk music.
-And they always lobby for good times!
+One part band and one part theater company, the group of actor-musicians also creates original stage productions.

 See us LIVE!